raul4916/RubyRailsSample/README.md

 ## Instructions for Running Ruby on Rails.
 (Assuming on a Linux box using bash)

-1. Install Ruby on Rails as root on the most up-to-date version Code on Ubuntu:
+1. Install Ruby to version 2.5.0 or change version listed inside of Gemfile to the version you installed.
+Also install Rails as root on the most up-to-date version
+   Commands on Ubuntu:
 	```
 	sudo apt-get install ruby
 	sudo apt-get install rails